By Laia Cardona, on 21 November 2019

 3rd Funnel Phase: Sale

-- Lead scoring: Designing a system to rate each new contact, so that we can objectively know what the chances are of them becoming a customer.
+Designing a system to rate each new contact, so that we can objectively know what the chances are of them becoming a customer.
+Did you know you can also use online surveys to do this?

 To organize all of your sales efforts, you can use different marketing automation tools, like CRMs.
 The more you automate these tasks, the more fluid the process will be and the more time your team will have for strategy and creativity.